Geraldine Ferraro: 1984 vice presidential campaign

 As Ferraro was the first woman to run on a major party national ticket in the United States, (Note: Although Ferraro was the first woman to be on a major-party ticket for one of the nation's two highest offices, she was not the first woman to receive an electoral college vote.
 That woman was Theodora Nathan, a Libertarian vice-presidential candidate who got the support of Roger MacBride, a faithless elector from Virginia who, in 1972, voted for her instead of the pledged Spiro Agnew.
 However, Ferraro was the first woman to receive more than one electoral vote.
 See "Women Presidential and Vice Presidential Candidates: A Selected List" (2008)) and the first Italian American, (Note: Mention is occasionally made of Al Smith, who was the Democratic presidential nominee in the 1928 election, as the first Italian American to run on a major party national ticket.
 But Smith was only one-quarter Italian in heritage, was not known by an Italian surname, and was generally identified as an Irish American.
 While his Roman Catholic religion was certainly a major issue in the election, his partial Italian heritage was not.
 See Slayton, Robert A. (2011).
 "When a Catholic Terrified the Heartland" The large majority of sources consider Ferraro to have been the first Italian American to achieve this distinction.
 See Martin, Douglas (2011).
 "She Ended the Men's Club of National Politics"; Schudel, Matt (2011).
 "Geraldine A. Ferraro, first woman major-party candidate on presidential ticket, dies at 75"; Woo, Elaine (2011).
 "Geraldine Ferraro dies at 75; shattered political barrier for women as vice presidential nominee in 1984"; and McGuire, Bill (2011).
 "Geraldine Ferraro, First Woman VP Candidate, Dies at 75") her July 19 nomination at the 1984 Democratic National Convention was one of the most emotional moments of that gathering, with female delegates appearing joyous and proud at the historic occasion.
 In her acceptance speech, Ferraro said, "The daughter of an immigrant from Italy has been chosen to run for vice president in the new land my father came to love."
-Convention attendees were in tears during the speech, not just for its significance for women but for all those who had immigrated to America.
+Convention attendees were in tears during the speech, for not just its significance for women but all those who had immigrated to America.

 A flyer advertised a post-convention Queens Borough Hall rally, for Ferraro to introduce Mondale to New York City voters.